cjrh/aiomsg/README.md

 go get github.com/cjrh/aiomsg/golang-lib@<git-ref>
 ```

 Commit SHAs and branches work directly.
-If you use semantic release tags for the
-Go module, tag them with the subdirectory prefix, such as `golang-lib/v1.0.0`.
+Repository releases create a matching
+subdirectory tag for this module, such as `golang-lib/v2026.7.1`; use that tag
+when you need a versioned Go dependency.

 Then import it in Go code: